Smart Home 2.0

 I wanted to move away from smart bulbs to smart switches, as it really annoyed me with Phillips Hue when a bulb is turned off at the wall.
 There are alternatives like putting a Shelly or Sonoff module behind the wall, but then I came across a Swiss company called Iolo that makes some good looking smart wifi switches called Dingz.
 There is a price difference between the Shelly’s (15 CHF per switch) vs the Dingz (265 CHF per switch), but as my upper limit was KNX the price seems very reasonable.
 The Dingz also come with a motion sensor, temperature prob, 4 buttons, and can take 2 shutters/marquees or 4 lights per Dingz.

 Another consideration was a general fear of the cloud for my home’s brain.
 I wanted to make sure the core function of lights and shutters would work when the network was down.
-I also have two roborock vacuums, so have always been intrigued by how much data is shifts outside my home network.
+I also have two roborock vacuums, so I’ve always been intrigued by how much data is shifts outside my home network.
 So the idea was to wire up each light to a single button on a Dingz (and each shutter or marquee to two buttons), and then use remaining buttons for scenes (e.g. a scene used every day in our old house is ‘morning’, which opens the shutters and turns on the dining and kitchen lights).
 This meant if the home automation server crashed, the scenes would stop working - but the core functionality of turning a light on or off, or moving a shutter up or down, would be working fine.

 Power management